-Page XXXX Line XXXX “Calculation of the HOMA-IR revealed that both the saline and MCP230-exposed groups had similar insulin sensitivity (HOMA-IR values of 12.77 ± 1.29 and 12.14 ± 0.96 for Saline and MCP230, respectively; p>0.05).”
+“Calculation of the HOMA-IR revealed that both the saline and MCP230-exposed groups had similar HOMA-IR values of 12.77 ± 1.29 and 12.14 ± 0.96 for Saline and MCP230, respectively; p>0.05, Figure 3C).
+Consistent with this, we observed no changes in the levels of fasted Akt phosphorylation in muscle tissue (data not shown)”

-AND
+In the discussion (line XX on page XX):

-Page XXXX Line XXXX “In contrast to previous studies that use chronic pollution models (1, 5, 9, 33, 35), we did not observe any indications that glycemic control was impaired to a greater extent in MCP230 exposed mice compared to the control groups (there were no differences in fasting glucose or fasting/fed insulin concentrations relative to the saline or cabosil exposed mice, Figure 3A and B; nor were there differences in the HOMA-IR).
-It should be noted that all of the mice in this study received the high fat diet in order to induce obesity and its metabolic effects and although we did not measure fasting glucose or insulin concentrations prior to the change in diet, the fasting glucose and insulin concentrations of all mice post-high fat diet were elevated compared to chow-fed mice of a similar age PROB NEED SOME REFS HERE.
-Given that fasting insulin and glucose (and therefore HOMA-IR) did not differ between the groups, we opted not to complete more robust measures of insulin sensitivity, which we acknowledge limits our ability to make any strong conclusions about the effects of acute in utero PM exposure on insulin sensitivity.
-That said, our data indicates that MCP230-exposure did not exacerbate the well-known effects of high fat diet on glycemic control, suggesting that the effects of acute gestational particulate exposure may not mimic the effects of chronic exposure, and the risk profiles and mechanisms associated with these exposures may differ.”
+“In contrast to previous studies that use chronic pollution models (1, 5, 9, 33, 35), we did not observe any indications that glycemic control was impaired to a greater extent in MCP230 exposed mice compared to the control groups (there were no differences in fasting glucose, insulin, HOMA-IR score or Akt phosphorylation in muscle tissue (Figure 3A-C).
+We did not measure insulin sensitivity directly, which limits our ability to make any strong conclusions about the effects of acute in utero PM exposure on insulin sensitivity.
+This suggests that the effects of acute gestational particulate exposure may not mimic the effects of chronic exposure, and the risk profiles and mechanisms associated with these exposures may differ.”